croquet/multiblaster-tutorial/README.md

-# Croquet Multiblaster Tutorial
+# Croquet Multiblaster Tutorial 🚀

 ![Screencapture](step9.gif)

-_[CLICK HERE TO PLAY](https://croquet.github.io/multiblaster-tutorial/step9.html) – then scan the QR code or share the generated session URL to invite other players._
+[🕹️ CLICK HERE TO PLAY 🕹️](https://croquet.github.io/multiblaster-tutorial/step9.html) – _then scan the QR code or share the generated session URL to invite other players._

 Each HTML file in [this repository](https://github.com/croquet/multiblaster-tutorial/) contains an increasingly complete multiplayer game built using [Croquet](https://croquet.io/docs/).